nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the deadline operation works: <br>

 ![Sequence Diagram for Deadline Command](/docs/diagrams/DeadlineSequenceDiagram.jpg)

+#### Repeat Feature

+The repeat feature on the program allows for the user to be able to make certain events repeat several times over a defined time period.
+For instance, the user can request for an event to be repeated monthly for four months.

+The following sequence diagram

 ## Documentation, logging, testing, configuration, dev-ops (not sure what this entails)

 ## Appendix: Requirements